WolfieWeb Raspberry Pi Lab

 Push Button Input

-Goal: Read a button press from Python.
-This teaches input, pull-up resistors, and how the Pi reacts to a real-world action.
+Goal: Read a real button press from Python.
+This teaches GPIO input, internal pull-up resistors, clean breadboard button placement, and how the Pi reacts to a physical action.

 What should happen: Press the button and the terminal prints a message.
 Release it and the program waits for the next press.